vivekcherukat/Miniproject-IDS/README.md

 # Miniproject-IDS-Batman
-Video surveillance and intrusion detection system using java and OpenCV.
+Video surveillance and intrusion detection system using Java and OpenCV.